 Four creators share their Dall-E-generated images – and their hopes and fears about AI in art

-by Anna Furman
+By Anna Furman

 ‘We are seeing a reflection of ourselves’ – Rachel Rossin